It’s mental health awareness week, and you are now aware of mental health. Good.

 I don’t need to be told how to live my life more healthily, or how my illness contributes to a nationwide lack of productivity.

-When I mess up at work because of mental illness – as I did on Monday, pushing myself too hard and then having to go home, leaving a note because I was no longer up to talking to anybody – I need understanding.
+When I mess up at work because of mental illness – as I did on Monday, pushing myself too hard and then having to go home – I need understanding.
 I need people to know how we can all expect my illness to impact on everything, so that we can plan for it, instead of leaving me to alternately excel and underperform, and constantly hate myself for it. *That* would go a long way towards breaking the stigma.
 But I don’t expect it to happen any time soon.